Stands Free AdBlocker Review 2025: Is It Truly a Balanced Ad-Blocking Solution?

 Our experience

 Stands Free AdBlocker is extremely easy to use and does what it promises — blocks ads.
-All we had to do was install the extension onto our Chrome browser, and all ads disappeared.
+All we had to do was install the extension on our Chrome browser, and all ads disappeared.

-To get started, we checked out the Forbes homepage, which usually is loaded with ads.
-Stands Free blocked all of them and made it a cleaner experience, proudly noting it blocked 36 ads on that page alone in our extensions bar.
+To get started, we checked out the Forbes homepage, which is usually loaded with ads.
+Stands Free blocked only 8, while in the past it blocked three dozen.

 But next was the true test: YouTube.
-We were happy to see that this free ad blocker also successfully blocks YouTube ads, both on the homepage as well as the ones that show up before and during videos.
+We were pleased to find that this free ad blocker effectively blocks YouTube ads, both on the homepage and those that appear before and during videos.

 Stands Free AdBlocker on YouTube disabled